The 25-year itch

 5 - More flexible

-With a cloud-based CAD workstation you only pay for what you use.
+With a virtual desktop you only pay for what you use.
 This means that you can be much more flexible.
 If, for instance, you only needed to do CAD design for a short period of time you could quickly access a computer, use it for the time you need and then close it down - without having to purchase some very expensive hardware.
 Similarly, companies that need a designer with specific skills can source freelancers from anywhere in the world and give them access to a workstation with great performance.

 Learn more: Our guide to CAD in the cloud

-By making CAD workstations available over the cloud, designers, drafters, architects and engineers now have a whole new way of working.
+With virtual desktops available over the cloud, designers, drafters, architects and engineers now have a whole new way of working.
 The implications for how CAD work is done are significant:

 - Enables much more remote working